prograd-org/lab-angular-calory-tracker/README.md

 ## Progression 2: Search Foods

 Create an input box to search through the foods by name.
 You're going to need to generate a custom *pipe* to do this.
-Refer the example from the lesson on pipes, as it will be very helpful.
+Refer the example from the lesson on pipes, as it will be very helpful or you can also refer this link: https://angular.io/guide/pipes

 ## Progression 3: Add New Foods